For Discussions on Leadership...

 2. Shackleton led by example, jumping in to share the work he asked his men to do.

-Share an example of someone you have seen lead by example?
+Share an example of someone you have seen lead by example.

 4. Forty years after the Endurance expedition, a crew member recalled the Boss was “very friendly and easy to talk to.”
 Everyone had a personal connection with Shackleton.
-One crew member said, that was the “secret to our unanimity.”

-Have you known a leader like that?
+Have you experienced, or learned of, a leader like that?

 7. In Shackleton’s account of the Endurance expedition, he wrote, “A man must shape himself to a new mark directly the old one goes to ground.”

-How might this apply in business today?
+How might this apply in business or personal goals today?

-12. Suggestion: Brainstorm strategies with colleagues in your business for:
+12. Brainstorm with colleagues strategies to:

-Leading by example
+Lead by example

-Keeping up morale
+Keep up morale

-Maintaining a positive attitude
+Maintain a positive attitude